riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 2. I want to order the blogs by date

 I had to think of a solution to specify the key attributes of a `Post`.
-I decided to split the markdown file with metadata, and the content of the blog post.
+I decided to split the markdown file by metadata, and the content of the blog post.
 Here is an example of a typical blog post:

 <img src="../css/images/markdown-example.png" alt="Markdown example" />